The Top 10 Apps to Learn European Portuguese (Free 2026 Edition)

 The good:

-- Has you learn short useful sentences
+- You learn short, useful sentences

-- you can slow down audio
+- You can slow down the audio

 The bad: